sreerajs002/GenericJQueryValidation/README.md

 #ABOUT THIS APPLICATION

-The Aim of this Application is "Generic JavaScript Form Validation Functions "
+The Aim of this Application is "Generic JQuery Form Validation Functions "

 Here is the example fields I choose: